 Tamara is the Founder & Chief Experience Officer of Coriphery Holistic Consulting Solutions.
 A strategic thought-partner and facilitator to Jewish organizations, she advises senior leadership on project optimization, reimagining priorities and designing transformative experiences.
 Tamara is most passionate about developing strategic learning spaces, bringing them to life and assessing their impact for scale.
 Engaging thousands in exploring Jewish identity, Tamara trains leaders to be peer-educators and consults on strategy and engagement.
 Serving in formal, experiential and informal settings for over 20 years, Tamara has worked closely with Jewish day and supplemental schools, youth movements, synagogues, summer camps, Hillels, federations and foundations.

 Dr. Assael Romanelli

-Dr. Assael Romanelli is a clinical social worker, licensed couple & family therapist, international trainer and Playback Theater conductor.
-He is the founder and director of The Potential State Institute For Enriching Relationships which integrates therapy, art and education to create safe spaces for people to connect to themselves and others.
-He is also the artistic director of the Or Chozer Playback Theater company in Jerusalem.
-He resides in Jerusalem with his wife and kids.
+Dr. Assael Romanelli is a clinical social worker, licensed Couple & Family Therapist, international trainer and Playback Theater conductor.
+He is the founder and director of The Potential State Institute for Enriching Relationships which incorporates and integrates therapy, art and education to create safe spaces for people to connect to themselves and others.
+He is also the artistic director of the Or Chozer Playback Theater Ensemble in Jerusalem.
+Assael’s Doctoral research is in training therapists in improvisation skills, and has since trained a range of helping professionals to be more spontaneous, playful and effective in their service.
+He resides in Jerusalem with his dynamic wife and two lively kids.